Insurance Guide

 Definition and Purpose

-Construction workers’ comp is a specialized type of insurance that provides financial protection for employees injured on the job.
-It covers medical expenses, lost wages, and other costs associated with workplace injuries.
-Without it, contractors risk serious financial and legal consequences.
+Construction workers' comp is a specialized type of insurance that provides financial protection for employees injured on the job.
+It covers medical expenses, lost wages, and other costs associated with work-related injuries.
+Without it, contractors are at a high risk of serious financial and legal consequences.

 Primary Benefits

-Workers’ compensation offers crucial benefits for injured employees.
-These include wage replacement during recovery, coverage for medical treatment, and rehabilitation services.
-It also protects businesses from lawsuits related to workplace injuries, offering peace of mind to contractors.
+Workers' compensation offers crucial benefits for injured employees.
+These include wage replacement during recovery, coverage for medical care and treatment, and rehabilitation services.
+It also protects businesses and business owners from lawsuits related to workplace injuries, offering peace of mind to contractors.

 Why It's Vital in Construction